Which year's income is reported on the Free Application for Federal Student Aid (FAFSA)?

 While there is no Arizona Assurance funding offered during the summer sessions, you may be eligible for federal and institutional aid.
 There is no summer application to apply for summer aid but you must meet certain eligibility criteria to be awarded summer financial aid.
 Review the Summer Aid webpage here for more details.
 Review this information early as OSFA will start awarding summer financial aid in early April.

 Am I required to notify you if my housing status has changed?

 Yes.
-You must correct your housing status on your Free Application for Federal Student Aid (FAFSA) and inform the Office of Scholarships and Financial Aid (OSFA) once these corrections are made.
+You should correct your housing status on your Free Application for Federal Student Aid (FAFSA) and OSFA will continue processing your request.

 How do I appeal a decision about my Arizona Assurance Scholars Program funding?

 Students may appeal a decision about the Arizona Assurance Program funding by submitting the Arizona Assurance Program Funding Appeal Form, a personal statement and any supporting documentation to the Office of Scholarships and Financial Aid (OSFA).
 Your appeal will be reviewed by the Arizona Assurance Program Appeal Committee.

 Generally, appeals based on financial-need will not be considered.
 Appeals that are generally considered are application process issues or extenuating circumstances such as serious medical emergencies or a death in the family.

 Completed appeals must be submitted to OSFA by all stated deadlines.